Phased Retirement: Why Easing Into Retirement Might Be Your Best Move

 Administrative burden: The logistics of implementing phased retirement programs can be complicated for organizations and may require adjusting payroll, creating new policies, readjusting benefits and ensuring compliance with legal regulations — all of which is time-consuming.

-Why more companies are offering phased retirements
+Why companies offer phased retirements

 Generally, people are living longer than ever before.
 This has promoted a rethinking of how much time a person spends in the workplace, with some workers still punching the time clock well beyond traditional retirement age.
-In response, employers are beginning to recognize that phased retirement is a mutually beneficial strategy for both employees and companies.
+In response, employers are beginning to recognize that phased retirement may be a mutually beneficial strategy for both employees and companies.

+For employees, it offers a way to transition into retirement gradually while maintaining income and purpose.
 For employers, it’s a way to retain valuable talent, ensure a smooth transfer of skills and knowledge to other employees and manage a multi-generational work environment.
-For employees, it offers a way to transition into retirement gradually while maintaining income and purpose.

 - More than half of employers (52%) say that their company culture emphasizes professional growth and development among employees of all ages.